punkstar/mageconfigsync/README.md

 ### Diff

     php bin/mageconfigsync diff --help configuration_file.yaml

+### Magento 2 Support

+Any of the commands above can be used with Magento 2, all you need to do it define a `--magento2` flag, for example:

+    php bin/mageconfigsync dump --magento2

 The diff command will tell you the difference between the values in the YAML file and the values in the database.
 The `--env` option will determine which section of the YAML file is loaded.
 A non-zero exit code is the number of differences found.